EditPad ProEditPad Pro

 Definition: The file type definition determines which file type's settings EditPad Pro will use for which files.
 Since file types are usually indicated by their files' extensions, you'll usually specify a list of extensions such as "*.htm;*.html" for HTML files.
 For files without or variable extensions, you can specify other file masks.
 A unique feature is EditPad Pro's ability to detect magic values as the start of the file, such as the XML declaration for XML files, or the UNIX-style "shebang" for Perl, Python or Ruby scripts.

 Encoding: EditPad Pro edits all text files.
 Open text files saved on Linux, UNIX and Macintosh computers, or even text files from old DOS PCs or IBM mainframes.
-EditPad Pro preserves the file's compatibility with those systems, unless you explicitly convert it.
-You'll never have to worry about being unable to open a text file, and you'll always be able to save your files in a format that people with less flexible text editors can read.
+EditPad Pro preserves the file’s compatibility with those systems, unless you explicitly convert it.
+You’ll never have to worry about being unable to open a text file, and you’ll always be able to save your files in a format that people with less flexible text editors can read.
 EditPad Pro handles DOS/Windows, UNIX/Linux and Macintosh line breaks.
-Open and save text files encoded in Unicode (UTF-8, UTF-16 and UTF-32), any Windows code page, any ISO-8859 code page, and a variety of DOS, KOI8 and EBCDIC code pages.
-Convert files between any of these encodings.
+Open and save text files encoded in Unicode (UTF-8, UTF-16 and UTF-32), any Windows code page, any ISO-8859 code page, and a variety of DOS, Mac, EUC, EBCDIC, and other legacy code pages.

-Editor: For line-based file types, you can turn on the option to show line numbers.
+Editor: Choose one of the preset text layouts for left-to-right, right-to-left, or complex script text editing, or configure your own for maximum control over text direction, cursor movement, word selection, text spacing, and fonts.
+For line-based file types, you can turn on the option to show line numbers.
 Lines can be numbered with or without taking word wrapping into account.
 For column-based file types, you can show column numbers and even mark specific columns with vertical rulers.
-EditPad Pro's word wrapping feature has a unique option that allows wrapped lines to keep the indentation of the original line instead of flushing to the left margin.
+EditPad Pro’s word wrapping feature has a unique option that allows wrapped lines to keep the indentation of the original line instead of flushing to the left margin.
 This allows you to use word wrapping on source code files without losing track of nested blocks in the file.
 The automatic indentation option makes it easy to maintain indentation when adding lines.
 Indentation and tab sizes are also fully configurable.